harlanrs/zomboid-functional-gutters/README.md

 <br/>

 Please feel free to suggest ideas or provide missing sprite references that would fit the theme of this mod!

+1.1 TODO
+- figure out why placing a trough triggers the OnTileRemoved event.
+Maybe something to do with the internals of the dynamic fluid system in troughs.
+- figure out why trough doesn't have a base entity script
+- figure out how to determine the 'base' rain factor of troughs.
+Appears to be around 0.55 according to context menu
+- double-tile troughs
+    - trigger the same OnTileRemoved event
+    - are not recognized as valid to connect with yet
+- Use better display name for container object in context ui
+    - fallback to using the fluid container name
+- Add translation for context ui text